avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 I want to note that this analysis is a sample of tweets taken from August representing a much larger dataset (explained in previous blog post).

-### Top 5 Positive Tweets from August regarding the 2020 US Elections from original content
-the best argument you will ever hear for realdonaldtrump

-realdonaldtrump gets out the best in all of us

-its friday august 28th 2020 and donald trump will be the best twoterm president in us history lets flood twitter every day with this trump2020

-whining is what donald trump does best joe biden

-another piece of very very good news bidenharris 2020

-### Top 5 negative tweets from August regarading 2020 US Elections from original content (not including retweets)
-realdonaldtrump wheres the horrible option

-senatormelendez it looks like your boss realdonaldtrump is allowing putin to terrorise troops but you and gop are too scared of telling trump pathetic foxandfriends cbsnews newshour abc breitbartnews

-people should not vote before hearing the debates and you would think everyone would be outraged about this no debates no vote

-you idiot

-so sick of this crap realdonaldtrump

 ## VADER SENTIMENT ANLAYSIS
 ![Alternate image text](/images/twitter/social media sign.jpg)